 Internalized oppression can spread as widely as the lies of oppression stretch: from race to gender, from socio-economic status to sexuality, from age to ability.
 Internalized oppression can be devastating to individual persons as well as entire communities.
 It leaves people with little dignity.
 Internalized oppression keeps persons from serving God, loving neighbor, and respecting themselves.
 It can be a source of physical, mental, and spiritual pain and hurt.
 Internalized oppression wounds the soul.
 It can serve to make people self-destructive, self-loathing, and ill.

-The United Methodist Church takes seriously the dehumanization of persons which stems from internalized oppression.
+The church should takes seriously the dehumanization of persons which stems from internalized oppression.
 Jesus teaches we should be free and fully human.
 Oppression, and the suffering resulting from it, inhibit our freedom to realize the gospel of Jesus Christ which is a message of hope and healing.
 Jesus said, “… I came that they might have life, and have it abundantly” (John 10:10).
 We must be acutely aware of both the bold and subtle ways the lies of oppression lurk in our churches, our preaching and teaching, and our church policies and procedures.
 We must have the strength and courage to have our eyes opened to the sinister ways that oppression becomes internalized to those already suffering under cruelty.
 To be the Church, we must be willing and able to root out all forms of oppression – individual and systemic – even within our own denomination.
 Only then, will we be free to help heal those whose oppression has been internalized.

 Written by Dr. Lynne Westfield